 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.07% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Northwoods are slightly better educated than the national average of 21.84% for all cities and towns, with 21.92% of adults in Northwoods having a bachelor's degree or advanced degree.
+The education level of Northwoods citizens is a little higher than the average for US cities and towns: 21.92% of adults in Northwoods have at least a bachelor's degree.

 The per capita income in Northwoods in 2022 was $26,625, which is lower middle income relative to Missouri and the nation.
 This equates to an annual income of $106,500 for a family of four.
 However, Northwoods contains both very wealthy and poor people as well.